Building a stellar onboarding checklist

 3. Assign a welcome buddy

-• Answering questions regarding the company's culture and daily activities.
+• Answering questions about company culture and daily routines

 Day one checklist